EDRipper/flavorMap/README.md

 All basic map editing skills are well documented in [youtube tutorials:](https://www.youtube.com/watch?v=lu1IZgBJJD4&list=PL7jmrMKZfjCnz36FvezxJ-Tshuh3Zz-nc)

+Always follow this file structure:

+* *public/*: Static files like PDFs or audio files
+* *src/*: Scripts files or design source files
+* *tilesets/*: All PNG tilesets

 Publish your fork on github and host with github pages.

 Message Euan Ripper to get your map linked in to the main flavor Town instance.